alexanderlin/todo_app_flask/README.md

 # todo_app
-modified flask tutorial to be more of a website that hosts individual todo items.
+modified flask tutorial to be more of a website that hosts individual todo lists.